 - Slander: the spoken false assertion of fact to a third-person, which then causes harm to another’s reputation.
 While you might initially think that YouTube videos and other media involving speaking would be considered slander, it’s actually classified as libel.
 Any guesses why?
 Because it’s preserved in a tangible medium.

 In our tenure as experienced Internet defamation removal attorneys, it’s become incredibly clear that the average person frequently confuses both libel and slander with one another, and often uses “slander” as the overarching term for every single defamation publication and communication.
 The reality of today’s defamation landscape is that the majority of malicious attacks and false accusations occur on the Internet, so libel has actually become the most popular form of defamation.

 In order to help you better remember the major difference between libel and slander, let’s go all the way back to your high school Latin class.
 “Libellus” literally means “booklet” or “small book.”
 So, anytime you see a defamatory communication that is published in a “small booklet,” then you’re likely dealing with the tort of libel.

 Finally, defamation can also be referred to as:

 - Character assassination

 While disparagement comes close to covering defamation, it doesn’t quite hit the nail on the head.
 Instead, disparagement refers to false statements of fact which cause damage to a person or entity’s financial or proprietary rights, NOT their reputation.
 Because of its association with businesses, it’s generally referred to as “the tort of business disparagement” or “the tort of commercial disparagement.”
-You can read up more about disparagement, how its fundamental elements differ from defamation, and more, by heading over to our comprehensive guide here.
+You can read up more about disparagement, how its fundamental elements differ from defamation, and more, by heading over to our comprehensive guide, What is Business/Commercial Disparagement?

 So, what should you call a party who defames, libels, or slanders another individual?